ntk148v/til/victoriametrics/vs-prometheus.md

 | **CPU Usage**  | **High.** Uses 1 Goroutine per target.
 Garbage Collector struggles with millions of small objects in Head. | **Optimized.** Uses a fixed-size worker pool.
 Optimized code reduces memory allocations, lightening the load on the GC. |
 | **Disk Space** | **Standard.** \~1.5 bytes per sample.                                                                      | **Ultra-Low.** \~0.4 bytes per sample.
 Precision reduction + better compression algorithms.                             |
 | **Operation**  | **Spiky.** Periodic heavy loads (Compaction/GC).                                                           | **Smooth.** Continuous small background merges.                                                                         |

-## Summary Recommendation

-- **Stick with Prometheus if:** You have a small-to-medium static environment, you need 100% standard adherence, and you cannot tolerate even 1 second of data loss on a crash.
-- **Switch to VictoriaMetrics if:**
-  1.  **High Churn:** You run Kubernetes with frequent deployments or auto-scaling.
-  2.  **Long Retention:** You need to store months/years of data cheaply.
-  3.  **Performance Issues:** Your Prometheus is OOMing or using too much CPU.

-### Final "Under the Hood" Visualization

-This graph (referenced from our earlier discussion) summarizes the reality: Prometheus shows a "Sawtooth" pattern of resource usage (building up to a flush), whereas VictoriaMetrics shows a "Flat" line, making it far easier to capacity plan for production clusters.